Primary tabs

 • The crowd may heckle the judges if they don’t agree with the scores a poet receives.

 • The winner will receive a gift card for $50.
+Additional prizes have been generously donated by the Friends of Roethke organization.

 Judging Criteria